 With VMRay‘s auto-forwarding feature, the time our analysts needed is nearly halved, which saves us precious time to focus on our strategic tasks on improving our defenses.”

-With 75% of organizations in the US experiencing a successful phishing attack in 2020 – and 96% of those threats arriving by email – CISO Brad Marr has made it a priority to strengthen anti-phishing protections.
+With 75% of organizations in the US experiencing a successful phishing attack in 2020 – and 96% of those threats arriving by email – the client’s CISO has made it a priority to strengthen anti-phishing protections.

-As Senior Director and CISO at Life Fitness, Brad Marr is responsible for keeping the company’s security systems in fighting form with a small staff.
-As with many organizations, phishing is the top attack vector for Life Fitness.
+The CISO of our client is responsible for keeping the company’s security systems in fighting form with a small staff.
+As with many organizations, phishing is the top attack vector for the customer.
 Only 7% to 15% of incoming email is considered clean.

 The company’s core phishing defense platforms detect and stop a high percentage of tainted emails and related malware and malicious links.
 But where detection results are inconclusive, a small percentage of suspect messages get through.

 “When that happens — whether we see it ourselves or it’s reported by an end-user — we need to determine, with a high level of confidence, whether the email is malicious or not,” he says.
 “VMRay is our source of truth for that.”

 In June 2019, to supplement the company’s existing defenses, his team deployed VMRay’s cloud-based email threat detection solution.
 Previously, they had used an on-premises sandbox lab to manually detonate and analyze each message that was submitted.
 “The process was time-consuming and ineffective, and it caused delays in notifying users about whether a message was safe or not,” he says.
 “What VMRay provides us is detonation-as-a-service.”